openedx/edx-toggles/scripts/README.rst

 Configuration file for report generator script:

 The script can also take a yaml file as configuration, though command-line options will overwrite things in configuration.
+For example: see scripts/configuration.yaml

 Valid keys in configuration file:
     - env: list the envs you want included in report